RaspAP/raspap-webgui/README.md

 # `$ raspap-webgui` [![Release 1.0](https://img.shields.io/badge/Release-1.0-green.svg)](https://github.com/billz/raspap-webgui/releases)
 A simple, responsive web interface to control wifi, hostapd and related services on the Raspberry Pi.

+This project was inspired by a [**blog post**](http://sirlagz.net/2013/02/06/script-web-configuration-page-for-raspberry-pi/) by SirLagz about using a web page rather than ssh to configure wifi and hostapd settings on the Raspberry Pi.
+I mostly just prettified the UI by wrapping it in [**SB Admin 2**](https://github.com/IronSummitMedia/startbootstrap-sb-admin-2), a Bootstrap based admin theme :smile:

 We'd be curious to hear about how you use this with your own Pi-powered access points.
 Ping us on Twitter and ([**@billzimmerman**](https://twitter.com/billzimmerman)) and ([**@SirLagz**](https://twitter.com/SirLagz)).
 Until then, here's a screenshot:

 ![](http://i.imgur.com/c09ZTQS.png)